Bandito11/webFire-Template/README.md

 # webFire-Template
-A template using Firebase and TypeScript for a simple webserver using Firebase
+A template using Firebase and TypeScript for a simple webserver using Firebase.
+This will probably always be a WIP because software development is never over :)

 # TODO:
 - Add src folder in project folder if it's not there.
 This is the structure, if you want to change the name of any folder you have to edit the gulpfile.